Committee

 I am the Geordie Chapter Webmaster.
 My task is to keep the website up to date with any changes, news articles and events calendar etc.

-I’ve been a member since 2018 starting out on an Iron 883, I then moved onto a Sport Glide before finally getting my Street Glide Special which I love to ride.
+I’ve been a member since 2018 starting out on an Iron 883, I then moved onto a Sport Glide before moving on to a Street Glide Special.
+Now I’m on a Road Glide Special.
 I’m also a member of the Road Crew which is great fun.

 If you would like to get in touch, click here